CharlieShelbourne/dead-zones/README.md

 ## Notes
 The code could do with refactoring and addition of comments and unit tests.
 I was fairly time constrained on this project and able to prove the detection system was not needed further than answering the above question.

+For security reasons not all code is included in this solution